MapManagement/gpu-passthrough/problems.md

 jan@jan-lin:~$
 ```
 Obviously one of my USB devices is resetted.
 In this case it's my mouse (``USB Gaming Mouse``).
 If I restart the VM, I can
 use its mouse and keyboard flawlessly as soon as the reset starts again.
+Additionally I epxerienced some more weaknesses of
+reset patch.
+I do not only benefit from the patch so following list elaborates the advantages and disadvantages I know about.

+**Advantages**
+- graphics card resets properly after killing a VM from the host
+- more comfortable installation process of a VM with a dedicated gpu
+- no problems with Linux guests

+**Disadvantages**
+- conflicts between AMD drivers for Windows and the patch (cannot update drivers -> VM will restart)
+- weird behaviour when guest tries to go in standby mode (only Windows so far?)
+- USB devices are resetted as well (haven't found any pattern yet, only Windows so far?)
 ### **Solution**